Met Office issues weather warning for heavy rain as parts of UK brace for flooding

 The Met Office has warned flooding is possible as it issues yellow weather alert

-The Met Office has issued a yellow weather warning for rain covering the South and Wales on Wednesday.
+The Met Office has issued a yellow weather warning for rain covering parts of the UK on Wednesday.

-Heavy rain is expected to cause travel disruption and flooding, with thunderstorms forecast in some areas.

-They have also warned coastal gales are “likely” along English Channel coasts, saying people should prepare for “heavy rain and strong winds”.
+The Met Office also warned coastal gales are “likely” along English Channel coasts, saying people should prepare for “heavy rain and strong winds” and potential power cuts in some places.

-The warning covers Hampshire, Southampton, West Berkshire, and much of the South West and South Wales.
+The warning covers the areas of Hampshire, Southampton, West Berkshire, and much of the South West and Wales, with wet and windy weather expected to set in during the early hours of Wednesday morning.

-“Heavy rain and strong winds will move northeast through the first part of Wednesday, followed by heavy showers and some thunderstorms, these becoming more isolated through the afternoon,” the warning from the Met Office says.
+The Met Office said: “Heavy rain and strong winds will move northeast through the first part of Wednesday, followed by heavy showers and some thunderstorms, these becoming more isolated through the afternoon.

-People in areas at risk of flooding have been urged to prepare a flood plan and an emergency flood kit.
+People have been urged to plan journeys ahead of time and be aware that spray and flooding on roads could increase journey times, with those in areas at risk of flooding advised to prepare a flood plan and an emergency flood kit.

+It comes after the Met Office confirmed summer 2025 to be the hottest on record in the UK.
+The country saw back-to-back heatwaves with the mean temperature from 1 June to 31 August sitting at 16.1C, which is 1.5C above the long-term average.
+This has smashed the previous record set in 2018 at 15.7C, although no new record high temperatures were recorded.

+The highest temperature recorded was 35.8C in Faversham, Kent – well below the 40.3C recorded in Coningsby, Lincolnshire in July 2022.

 Join our commenting forum